-One of the greatest advantages in using Agile is that the deadlines and timeframes rather refer to cycles, not to the whole project.
+One of the greatest advantages of using Agile is that the deadlines and timeframes rather refer to cycles, not to the whole project.
 However, it is more efficient and easy to meet deadlines in sprints.
 Agile development remote teams may even show you better results in timing since they are not operating under your close supervision, thus have more flexibility while preserving a high level of responsibility.

-Question #4: What Are Mostly-Used Agile Methods?
+Question #4: What Are the Most Widely Used Agile Methods?

 Scrum – the most popular Agile methodology which, according to research conducted by Scrum Alliance, is used in 108 countries.
 Among the survey participants, 77% came from the IT sector who share Scrum manifesto and usefulness.
-This method is mainly aimed at establishing a profound self-organization in teams to work on small project cycles (called Sprints).
+This method is mainly aimed at establishing profound self-organization in teams to work on small project cycles (called Sprints).
 Before the client approves the cycle, the team itself receives its goals and they define the timing needed for each iteration.
 Despite the team being self-organized after the client started the cycle, the members require Scrum Master – the leader.
-If you run distributed teams, remote scrum master is an integral part of the project to establish effective communication within the team, organize meetings, implement changes, and report on the progress.
+If you run distributed teams, remote Scrum Master is an integral part of the project to establish effective communication within the team, organize meetings, implement changes, and report on the progress.